 Should I take diet pills or supplements that promise weight loss?

 It’s not safe for teenagers to take “diet pills.”
 Over the counter supplements are especially not safe for weight loss because they are not regulated by the Food and Drug Administration (FDA).
 The FDA is the government organization that makes sure that the food we eat and the medicine we take is safe.
-However, supplements are not regulated so could be harmful.
+However, supplements are not regulated so they could be harmful.

 Are there healthier ways to manage weight?